coleifer/peewee/docs/peewee/example.rst

              abort(404)

 .. tip::
-   To avoid having to frequently copy/paste :py:func:`object_list` or :py:func:`get_object_or_404`, these functions are included as part of the playhouse :ref:`flask extension module <flask_utils>`.
+   To avoid having to frequently copy/paste :func:`object_list` or :func:`get_object_or_404`, these functions are included as part of the playhouse :ref:`flask extension module <flask_utils>`.

    .. code-block:: python